 The financial statements have been prepared on a historical cost basis, except for derivative financial instruments, financial assets and liabilities linked to the issuance activity that have been measured at fair value.

-The financial statements are presented in euros, except when otherwise indicated.
+The financial statements are presented in thousands of euros (K'EUR), except when otherwise indicated.

 The financial statements provide comparative information in respect of the previous period.